Vanderbilt University Logo

 Course Description Guidelines

 The quickest way to familiarize yourself with Arts & Science course descriptions is to peruse existing course descriptions in the Undergraduate Course Catalog.
-A course description must include number, title, body, credit hours, and AXLE category.
+A course description must include subject area, number, title, body, and credit hours.

 COURSE TITLES